hybrid-publishing-lab/Hybrid-Book-Design/README.md

 # Hybrid Book Design

 This repsoitory contains templates for two hybrid book designs released under a **TBD** license.
-The files can be used as is or addapted to you needs.
-Commissioned by the Hybrid Publishing LAb at Leuphana University of Lüneburg these designs were created by Torsten Köchlin **LINK**.
+The files can be used as is or addapted to your needs.
+Commissioned by the Hybrid Publishing Lab at Leuphana University of Lüneburg these designs were created by [Torsten Köchlin](http://www.torstenkoechlin.de/).

 **GENERAL DESCRIPTION**